Father's Son

 Deo Regnat, the main character, shows up as an abandoned child.
 Individuals and groups of varied interests scramble for the chance to snatch him, consigning him to a fate in which he would be tossed around from one family to another, from one destitute place to another.
 He would eventually settle in Quiapo, Philippines, a place known for the miraculous Black Nazarene, where he spends the rest of his childhood and most of his teenage years with Junie.

 He then goes through college and immerses himself in urban poor communities as part of the course curriculum.
 Driven by a do-something mission to address the deprivation and inequities that he experienced as a child, he uses the academic platform to put together a blueprint for governance reform and transformation of communities.
 When Junie rose to become a political leader, the childhood buddies put this blueprint to work.
-Their success at facilitating community processes propels their careers in politics to new heights.
-But just as Junie is about to capture the highest elective office of the premier city of Manila, suspected political opponents ambush him.
-Boy Deo takes the place of the murdered Junie and eventually becomes the new mayor of Manila.

 — Deo in his address to black nazarene devotees